thyde/GoTagger/README.md

 # GoMark

-GoMark is a lightweight, web-based bookmark manager written in Go.
-It allows users to save, tag, search, and favorite bookmarks through a simple web interface and REST API, with persistent storage and optional metadata enrichment.
+GoMark is a modern, web-based bookmark manager written in Go.
+It allows users to save, tag, search, edit, and favorite bookmarks through a beautiful web interface and a REST API, with persistent storage and optional metadata enrichment.

 ## Features

 - Add, edit, delete, and list bookmarks
 - Tagging and keyword search
 - Favorite bookmarks for quick access
-- Background metadata fetching (e.g. page title)
+- Pagination and sorting
+- Tag cloud with filtering and tag usage counts
+- Import/export bookmarks (JSON)
+- Duplicate detection on add
+- Modern, responsive web UI (Google-like aesthetic)
 - Persistent storage with SQLite (default) or PostgreSQL (optional)
 - JSON-based REST API
-- Modern, responsive web UI (Google-like aesthetic)
 - Written with idiomatic, testable Go

 ## Getting Started